eaze/data-science-homework/README.md

 A food delivery company averages 100 deliveries in 5 minutes.
 Find the approximate 95% interval for the number of deliveries per hour.

-Provide two values, provide up to 1 digit after decimal point.
+Provide two values, each up to 1 digit after decimal point.

 <br />